 Note: In my situation, the Fedora 20 was hosted in a Cloud and it was only one OS in that Virtual Machine.

-Thus, I try a different way without LIVE CD.
-Couldn’t find proper blog for the solution, so I am writing this blog which might other System Admin also in future to get out this issue.
+Thus, I tried a different way without LIVE CD.
+As I couldn’t found any proper blog for the solution, so I am writing this blog which might help other System Admin also in future to get out this issue.

 - First explore the list of HD that is available on your system as :

 2. You have to be sure which HD could have all your setup.
 So you can kindly check as I did.
 In my case, it is on (hd0,msdos3)